ThailerL/glass-garden/README.md

 docker compose up
 ```

 WebContainers require HTTPS if you are not accessing from `localhost`.
-So if you are developing on a remote machine, you can get around this by running a brower in a container on the remote machine and access `localhost:3000` from there
+So if you are developing on a remote machine, you can get around this by running a brower in a container on the remote machine and accessing `localhost:3000` from there

 ```sh
 docker run -d --name=firefox --network host jlesage/firefox # Runs on port 5800